 For more information on wireless microphones, check out my article How Do Wireless Microphones Work?

 How do you check phantom power?
 Typical mic inputs that supply phantom power will have an indicator that phantom power is on (usually a light).
-To check the exact voltage of your phantom power supply, used a voltmeter.
+To check the exact voltage of your phantom power supply, using a voltmeter.
 Full phantom power should show 48V between pins 2 and 1 as well as pins 3 and 1 and 0V between pins 2 and 3.